-In this article, we will look at how to calculate max heart rate so you can get the best result from your workouts and achieve your fitness goals faster.
+This article will look at how to calculate max heart rate to get the best result from your workouts and achieve your fitness goals faster.

 You’ve probably heard the term max heart rate, but do you know what it means and if you should take it into account when you exercise?